72 Hours In Hampi, Home Of India’s Architectural Wonders

 It boasts an important historic past and a remarkable, tranquil present.

 Hampi is blessed with gorgeous scenery so, however you choose to get around, it pays to take your time.
 By bicycle is the best way to explore, but you can also take a rickshaw or hire a motorbike.
-The roads aren’t the best, but the views and majestic attractions waiting for you on the other side make it worthwhile.
+The roads aren’t the best, but the views and majestic attractions waiting for you on the other side make the proverbial hike worthwhile.

 Join The Party